Benjamin Harvey Hill

-Benjamin Harvey Hill (September 14, 1823 - August 16, 1882) was a politician whose "flamboyant opposition" to Congressional Reconstruction is credited with helping inaugurate Georgia's Ku Klux Klan.
+Benjamin Harvey Hill (September 14, 1823 - August 16, 1882) was an American and Confederate politician from Georgia.
+His "flamboyant opposition" to Congressional Reconstruction is credited with helping inaugurate Georgia's Ku Klux Klan.
 His famous "brush arbor speech" in Atlanta on July 23, 1868, called for the use of violence against the governor, the legislature, and freed people.
 His career spanned state and national politics, and the Civil War.
 He served in the Georgia legislature in both houses.
 Although he initially opposed secession and was elected as a Unionist in 1860, he nonetheless voted to secede in that year, and represented Georgia as a Confederate senator during the conflict.

 After the war and near the end of the Reconstruction era, Hill was elected in 1874 to the United States House of Representatives, and in 1877 as a U.S. senator from Georgia.
 He served in the Senate until his death in 1882.

 Early life

 Hill was born September 14, 1823, in Hillsboro, Georgia, in Jasper County.
 He was of Welsh and Irish American ancestry.
 He attended the University of Georgia in Athens, Georgia, where he was a member of the Demosthenian Literary Society.
 He graduated in 1844 with first honors.
 He was admitted to the Georgia bar later in 1844.
 He married Caroline E. Holt in Athens, Georgia in 1845.